 In most instances, service providers from the following resources can speak with you confidentially about your concerns:

 WSU Cougar Health Services offers a range of health services for students on campus, including confidential and private Counseling and Psychological Services, Health Promotion, Medical Clinic, Pharmacy, and Vision Clinic.
+The Medical Clinic provides confidential, patient-centered care to victims of sexual assault.
+We offer evidence collection through Sexual Assault Nursing Exams for students who choose it.
+Advocacy and support are available on site through a partnership with ATVP.
 Washington Building, 509-335-3575 (M-F, 8-4), 509-335-3575 (after hours).

 Mental health crisis line.
 1-866-871-6385.
 To learn more about the mental health crisis line visit Washington Healthcare Authority.